netdata/netdata/docs/concepts/guided-troubleshooting/metric-correlations.md

 algorithm.
 What approach works best will typically depend on the type of data (which can be very different from one metric to the next) and even the nature of the event or incident you might be exploring in Netdata.

-So by when you first run MC,it will use the most sensible and general defaults.
+So when you first run MC, it will use the most sensible and general defaults.
 But you can also then vary any of the following options to explore further what MC can do for your troubleshooting scenario.

 ### Method